avirakesh/bedside-pi/README.md

 Using `bedside-pi` is simple: Use your eyeballs to look at it!

 However, there are two ways to interact with the bedside display:

 1. Tapping the weather will fetch new data and update the display with newest weather information.
-3. Tapping the sun/moon icon on the bottom right will toggle light's out mode, which dims the screen (while keeping the clock barely visible).
+2. Tapping the sun/moon icon on the bottom right will toggle light's out mode, which dims the screen (while keeping the clock barely visible).
     - Note that for most LCD monitors, this won't completely turn off the backlight, but it should significantly reduce the the light produced by the screen.

 ## License

 "THE BEER-WARE LICENSE" (Revision 42):

-AvichalRakesh  wrote this project.
+Avichal Rakesh wrote this project.
 As long as you retain this notice you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.
 Avichal Rakesh